 Breaking Free — The Prison Break of Ions

 This introduction covers Breaking Free — The Prison Break of Ions within Electrolysis of Molten Compounds for GCSE Chemistry.
-Revise Electrolysis of Molten Compounds in Electrolysis for GCSE Chemistry with 20 exam-style questions and 0 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 4 of 13 in this topic.
+Revise Electrolysis of Molten Compounds in Electrolysis for GCSE Chemistry with 21 exam-style questions and 14 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 1 of 11 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position